johann-koebbe/rbenv-iterate/README.md

   Examples:

   Exclude all JRubies using a regular expression:
-  $ rbenv iterate -i /^jruby/ 'command'
+  $ rbenv iterate -e /^jruby/ 'command'

   Include only 2.1.6 and 2.2.2 using a comma-separated list (no spaces):
   $ rbenv iterate -i '2.1.6,2.2.2' 'command'